Vincerò (song)

-"Vincerò" (I will win) is a song by Italian singer Annalisa.
-It was released on 15 May 2015 through Warner Music Italy, as the fourth single from her fourth studio album Splende.
+"Vincerò" (I will win) is a song co-written and recorded by Italian singer Annalisa, released on 15 May 2015 through Warner Music Italy as the fourth single from her fourth studio album Splende.

+"Vincere" was written by Annalisa with co-writing contribution by Cosimo Angiuli, Fabio Campedelli and Emiliano Cecere.
 The song peaked at number 52 on the Italian singles chart.

 Music video

 A music video to accompany the release of "Vincerò", directed by Mauro Russo, was released onto YouTube on 20 May 2015.